bttger/contributing-gen/sample_output/CODE_OF_CONDUCT.md

-# Code of Conduct - Our Cool Project
+# Code of Conduct - XYZ

 ## Our Pledge